fbpx 'Storm Cloud: Picturing the Origins of our Climate Crisis" exhibition at The Huntington captures our attention

 Rebecca Méndez, ‘Any Instant Whatever’ / Photo courtesy of The Huntington Library, Art Museum, and Botanical Gardens

 The final work of art is a video installation by L.A. based artist Rebecca Méndez.
-Anthony explained, “She spliced together multiple times of the day, invoking the fact that in Los Angeles, our sky is a shared space and we all breathe what we throw into it.
-She did this on a January day so she was able to find clouds, and for Angelenos rain and water are incredibly precious.
-We used it as a bookend to the introduction with the projection of Ruskin’s work – this is like a 21st century cloud study.”
+She spliced together images of different times of the day to illustrate that our sky is a shared space and we all breathe what we throw into it.
+The curators used it as a 21st century cloud study.

 As a parting note, Anthony shared with us The Huntington’s participation in the Climate Impact Program.
 They created a show that has as little adverse effect as possible and modeled sustainability practices: they reduced their research travel and limited loans to a few geographic regions and institutions so shipments could be bundled together.
-Within the gallery itself they mixed cases and frames from existing inventory – nothing was customized; instead of building walls with Sheetrock they used apple plywood panels so they could be disassembled and utilized for future exhibitions.
+Within the gallery itself they mixed cases and frames from existing inventory – nothing was customized; instead of building walls with Sheetrock they used Appleply panels so they could be disassembled and utilized for future exhibitions.
 They will also produce a climate impact report.

 “Storm Cloud” examines a critical issue in a fascinating way that captures our attention.
 Anthony, McCurdy, and Nielsen did an extraordinary job in turning an otherwise lecturing tone into one that encourages us to take an active role in reversing climate change lest future generations end up inheriting a planet that’s barely recognizable as the same place their ancestors inhabited.